oracle/odpi/doc/src/functions/dpiLob.rst

     and amount parameters.

     **lob** [IN] -- the LOB from which data is to be read.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.

     **offset** [IN] -- the offset into the LOB data from which to start reading.
 The first position is 1.
 For character LOBs this represents the